 - Preprocess the data into a normalized schema and load it into its destination

 - Publish your finalized ERD for your analysts

-A dimensional schema is a database schema that consolidates information from across numerous data sources used by an organization in order to create a definitive but streamlined source of truth that is comprehensive enough to answer a wide range of business questions.
+A dimensional schema is a database schema that consolidates information from numerous data sources.
+It is used to create a definitive but streamlined source of truth that is comprehensive enough to answer a wide range of business questions.

 - The information that needs to be captured: Name, email address, phone number, job title, company name, product, date, time, campaign name

 - The place the information will be stored: A separate table for each prospect using the email ID as the key identifier

 - The way the information will travel: From the lead capture form to the central database, from the database to Salesforce (or a similar system)

 The data model is tested thoroughly by asking it questions that it can’t answer to build resiliency.
 For example, what if the prospect changes their mind and does not want to participate in the demo anymore?
 What if they sign up for a free trial or purchase the product before going through a demo?

 In both these scenarios, there needs to be an additional piece of information - a “maybe” status that captures whether the prospect has to go through the demo, has gone through the demo, canceled the demo and more.

 Once the data model is finalized and the developer has a better understanding of the information related to different business processes at an organization, they can move toward building the dimensional schema.